WHAT IS ANOREXIA NERVOSA?

 A person with anorexia nervosa has an obsessive concern with their body size and a morbid fear of becoming fat.
 Generally they feel “If I am thin I will be happy and successful and everybody will like me”.
 Then the dieting begins, and as the weight loss is achieved, feelings of power and control set in.
 As dieting/weight loss continues, the body is no longer seen realistically.
 Now any fat whatsoever is undesirable, the whole world revolves around losing weight, food, nutrition, even cooking and preparing food are uppermost in the mind.
 Periods of anxiety and depression are common, not to mention feelings of self hate, self-worthlessness, and very low self-esteem.
 Social isolation and severe mood swings.
-Denial that there is a problem can lead to deceitfulness and manipulation in order about meal-times, hoarding food… all this leads to further guilt and self-hatred.
+Denial that there is a problem can lead to deceitfulness and manipulation.
+All this leads to further guilt and self-hatred.
 With anorexia, one can feel confused and very unhappy, yet the desire to lose weight is the strongest and uppermost in the mind.
 It is interesting to note that the vast majority of people develop the condition in their teenage years, and that it is sparked off at a time of stress.
 However, it can occur at any age.
 It is more common in females than males, yet the incidence is increasing in males.

 HOW CAN ANOREXIA AFFECT YOU SOCIALLY?

 Anorexia can control your whole life so much that a social life is non-existent.
 Food is your life.
 You have few friends, because nobody understands you.
 All you can think about is losing weight.
 You isolate yourself from friends and from family.
 You feel nobody likes you.
 Can you identify with what I am saying to you?